 - Enable residents to be informed and empowered during the regeneration process;

-- Identify, promote and celebrate good community news
+- Identify, promote and celebrate good community news; and

 - Help foster a real sense of community spirit, by encouraging the coming together of new and existing residents.

 The Whitehill & Bordon Community Trust is a new organisation working in partnership with residents, local authorities and community organisations to enhance the growing community.
 This enables an opportunity for local people to be involved and galvanise their communities as a local charity to deliver programmes which meet local need.
 A Community Trust is a sustainable approach to the management of assets for the benefit of local communities.
 There are now hundreds of such community organisations in the country.

 The aims and objectives of the Whitehill & Bordon Community Trust are to:

 - Own, maintain and effectively manage any endowed community land and buildings